 Vision Eye Institute has been treating eye patients in Sydney and New South Wales for more than 20 years.
 We have a large network of general (comprehensive) and subspecialist ophthalmologists, many of whom hold public hospital appointments, are internationally regarded experts and are extensively involved in clinical research trials and teaching.

-Our 5 clinics, 3 laser suites and 2 days surgeries are located throughout Sydney to ensure patients can access high-quality, expert eye care and state-of-the-art equipment in a timely and convenient manner.
-A number of our patients also travel from interstate and regional NSW.
+Our 6 clinics, dedicated laser suite and 2 days surgeries are located throughout Sydney to ensure patients can access high-quality, expert eye care and state-of-the-art equipment in a timely and convenient manner.
+A number of our patients also travel from interstate and regional NSW to see our Sydney ophthalmologists.
 If you have a concern with your vision, contact us today.

-Between them, our surgeons have performed tens of thousands of procedures.
+Between them, our Sydney laser eye surgeons have performed tens of thousands of procedures.
 Patients are treated in our dedicated laser suites featuring the latest technology and amenities.

 Following a rigorous screening and assessment in the clinic that lasts for approximately two hours, your ophthalmologist will recommend a surgical plan that takes into account your vision correction requirements, individual eye measurements and lifestyle goals.